Learning logic programs by explaining their failures: Abstract

 \section{Abstract}

-Scientists form hypotheses and experimentally test them.
+{ Scientists form hypotheses and experimentally test them.
 If a hypothesis fails (is refuted), scientists try to \emph{explain} the failure to eliminate other hypotheses.
-We introduce similar explanation techniques for inductive logic programming (ILP).
-We build on the ILP approach \emph{learning from failures}.
+The more precise the failure analysis the more hypotheses can be eliminated.
+Thus inspired, we introduce failure explanation techniques for inductive logic programming.
 Given a hypothesis represented as a logic program, we test it on examples.
-If a hypothesis fails, we identify clauses and literals responsible for the failure.
-By explaining failures, we can eliminate other hypotheses that will provably fail.
-We introduce a technique for failure explanation based on analysing SLD-trees.
-We experimentally evaluate failure explanation in the \popper{} ILP system.
-Our results show that explaining failures can drastically reduce learning times.
+If a hypothesis fails, we explain the failure in terms of failing sub-programs.
+In case a positive example fails, we identify failing sub-programs at the granularity of literals.
+We introduce a failure explanation algorithm based on analysing branches of SLD-trees.
+We integrate a meta-interpreter based implementation of this algorithm with the test-stage of the \nameold{} ILP system.
+We show that fine-grained failure analysis allows for learning fine-grained constraints on the hypothesis space.
+Our experimental results show that explaining failures can drastically reduce hypothesis space exploration and learning times. }